gitbls/ndm/README.md

 ## Why use bind9 and isc-dhcp-server and not dnsmasq...or Pi-Hole?

 Both systems (bind9/isc-dhcp-server and dnsmasq) are great.
-This is most definitely not a question of one being better than the other.
-I've been using bind/dhcpd since my Linux day 1 (20+ years ago), and I've never had a problem with it, other than tending to the configuration files, meaning...I have never had any incentive to change.
+This is not a question of one being better than the other.
+I've been using bind/dhcpd since my Linux day 1 20+ years ago, and I've never had a problem with it, other than tending to the configuration files, meaning...I have never had any incentive to change.
 Rather, I just needed a better tool for managing the configuration, and ndm is it.

 If you like dnsmasq, great!
-If you'd like to use ndm with dnsmasq, let me know...it will provide me with inspiration to do make it happen.
+If you'd like to use ndm with dnsmasq, let me know...it will provide me with inspiration to make it happen.

 On the other hand, if you haven't used either dns/dhcpd system and are looking to start, I would argue that bind/dhcpd/ndm is much easier to configure than dnsmasq for the home/small business network.

 But, if you'd prefer to use dnsmasq, that's fine, too.
 It's all good.

 As far as Pi-Hole, it's fantastic as well, and has a lot of great features.
-It's big more complex than I wanted.
-I prefer solutions that are small and simple.
-If that's not what you want, you're probably better served with dnsmasq and Pi-Hole.
+It's big more complex than I wanted: simple, lightweight, and command-line oriented.
+If that's not what you want, you're should check out dnsmasq and Pi-Hole.

 ## Troubleshooting